luroess/traenslenzor/docs/report/chapters/components/08_comp_document_class_detector.typ

 - `LongestMaxSize(max_size=img_size)` to scale the longer side to a fixed bound, preserving aspect ratio.
 - `PadIfNeeded(min_height=img_size, min_width=img_size)` to obtain a square canvas without cropping.

-This avoids destroying layout cues that are common failure modes for center-crop style pipelines.
+This avoids destroying layout cues that turned out as failure modes for center-crop and rescale-only stategies that we have initially employed.

 *Channel handling and normalization.* The dataset is grayscale, but torchvision backbones (ResNet/ViT) are typically ImageNet-pretrained on RGB.
 Therefore, `TransformConfig` supports (a) replicating grayscale to 3 channels (`convert_to_rgb=true`) and (b) selecting the normalization statistics: